hyperledger/fabric/docs/source/raft_configuration.md

   certificate), the node halts its operation for that channel.
 A node suspects its channel eviction when it doesn't know about any elected leader nor can be elected as leader in the channel.
 Defaults to 10 minutes.
+  * `TickIntervalOverride`: If set, this value will be preferred over the tick interval configured in all channels where this ordering node is a consenter.
+  This value should be set only with great care, as a mismatch in tick interval across orderers could result in a loss of quorum for one or more channels.

 ### Channel configuration